2023 Best Value Science Technologies Associate Degree Schools in the Southwest Region

 Houston Community College undergraduate students pay an average of $5,460 in tuition and fees each year.

-Lamar State College - Orange landed the #9 spot in the 2023 rankings for the best value associate degree science technologies / technicians programs.
-Lamar State College - Orange is a small public school located in the medium-sized suburb of Orange.
+With a ranking of #9, Lamar State College - Orange did quite well on this year’s best value schools for science technologies / technicians students working on their associate degree.
+Lamar State College - Orange is a small public school located in the suburb of Orange.

 Lamar State College - Orange undergraduate students pay an average of $13,320 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at TSTC are $11,369 per year.
+The average tuition and fees for an out-of-state undergraduate student at TSTC are $11,369 a year.

 Explore the best science technologies / technicians schools for a specific state in the Southwest region.